-With my new found inspiration to get some vegetarian meals to cook, I searched for “chickpea recipes” because I heard chickpeas are full of protein and fiber.
+With my new found inspiration to get some vegetarian meals to cook, I searched for “chickpea recipes” because I heard chickpeas are full of protein and fibre.
 I found a recipe that looked pretty tasty on the Supervalu website from The Happy Pear which I tried out.
 I adapted a bit around methods I thought would work well.

 To be honest, this is one of my best curries and it doesn’t even have meat!
 It has a lovely flavour and easy to forget you aren’t having a meat dish.
-Until this point I had no idea you could even get a curry without meat… silly me.
+Until this point, I had no idea you could even get a curry without meat… silly me.

 Here’s how I made it.

 - 1 tbsp garlic

 - 1 blob olive oil (about a tbsp)